Well-chosen keywords and phrases will ensure that your pay-per-click ad is found by the right people looking for products and services just like yours

 6. Use Google’s keyword tool to get ideas

 You can also use the Website Content option to find the most relevant keywords from your own website.
 If you have a lot of keywords, it can be a good idea to create separate campaigns based on a few tightly-focused keywords.
-Another resource is the AdWords Help Tool.
-It shows a list of relevant user queries that have occurred on Google.com, based on your URL.

 7. Language and location targeting

 You can change language and location settings to ensure your adverts appear in front of the right people.
 Always make sure your location targeting reflects where you do business.
 Depending on the location of your customer base, you can set territories, countries, regions, cities or even smaller catchment areas.

 Customised targeting is very precise.
 Your ad will only appear to customers who are searching for results in an area that you specified — such as everyone within ten miles of your business premises.
 This is ideal for small local shops or restaurants, for example.